Authenticode and Code Signing Digital ID From Comodo

 Step 2: Apply for a Code Signing ID for Authenticode from Comodo

 In the process of applying for a Code Signing ID, your browser will generate a private key.
-You should store this private key (called MyPrivateKey.pvk) on a floppy disk, which is stored in a safe deposit box or other secure location.
+You should store this private key (called MyPrivateKey.pvk) on an external storage device like a USB drive, which is stored in a safe deposit box or other secure location.
 Please make a back-up copy of this private key, as you will need this key to sign code.
 This key is never sent to Comodo, so if you lose this private key, you will be unable to sign code.
 If this key is lost or stolen, please contact Comodo immediately.

 Step 3: Pick up your Digital ID

 At the end of this process, Comodo will send you an e-mail containing a PIN (Personal Identification Number).
-Follow the instructions in this e-mail to pick up your Digital ID.
+Save the PIN in a safe place.
+Follow the instructions in this email to pick up your Digital ID.
 Save your Digital ID as a file (e.g. MyCredentials.spc).

 Please note that you must use the same machine to apply for and obtain your Digital ID.
 You can then use the private key and Digital ID to sign files on a different machine.